shkevin/KML/docs/source/pages/cpp_guidelines.rst

 If this guide doesn't include a rule, the best practices would be to follow the Google C++ Style Guide `Google C++ Style Guide <https://google.github.io/styleguide/cppguide.html>`_ Note, however, KML may deviate from the Google C++ coding style over time.
+This deviation is listed in the parent directory .clang-format.
+Standards are enforced via the clang-format and clang-tidy format files.

 Folder Structure and File Naming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^